How to avoid Business Email Compromise fraud

 What is Business Email Compromise?

-Definitions of Business Email Compromise can vary.
+Business Email Compromise definitions can vary.
 Some experts suggest it covers a range of criminal scams, including password hacking and malware attacks.
-Others see it as purely based on social engineering techniques i.e. tricking an actual person.
+Others see it as purely based on social engineering techniques including tricking an actual person.

 What everyone agrees on, though, is that people are the main gateway.
 It’s more than just tech attack vs. tech defense.
 People who have access to sensitive information are the primary targets, and there’s a range of ways to trick them — which we’ll cover a bit later.